• Free shipping over NOK 3000

 University of Wisconsin-Madison. https://www.wisc.edu/

-Uno Vita AS wishes to emphasize that while we offer various health-promoting technologies and products, we claim not that these products can cure diseases.
-Our intention is to provide tools that can support overall wellness and health, but we recognize that these products are not a substitute for medical care or the advice of qualified healthcare professionals.
-We believe it is important to spread information and insight about these topics.
-Information sharing is part of freedom of expression that should not be restricted.
-We encourage our customers to consult with their healthcare professionals to find the best treatment for their individual health needs and conditions, and we encourage open dialogue about health and wellness, in line with the principles of freedom of expression and information sharing.
+Uno Vita AS wishes to emphasize that while we offer various health-promoting technologies and products, we do not claim that these products can cure diseases.
+Our intention is to offer tools that may support general well-being and health, but we acknowledge that these products do not replace medical treatment or advice from qualified healthcare professionals.
+We believe it is important to share information and insight about these topics.
+Sharing information is part of freedom of speech and should not be restricted.
+We encourage our customers to consult their healthcare providers to find the best treatment for their individual health needs and conditions, and we encourage an open dialogue about health and well-being, in accordance with the principles of freedom of speech and information sharing.